 We also study decision making in the context of building energy and sustainability.
 One finding is that an understanding of cognitive biases - these are systematic deviations from purely rational behaviour - in building energy decisions can be used to increase sustainability (Rakitta & Wernery, 2021.
 Cognitive Biases in Building Energy Decisions.
 Sustainability 13, 9960. https://doi.org/10.3390/su13179960).

 With these research activities, we also want to leverage existing sustainable technologies that are not used effectively enough to increase sustainability in the built environment.

 In our projects, we cooperate with partners both from industry and academia in order to develop new building materials and solutions.
-We dispose of a strong knowledge base in compounding of aerogel granules that allows us to tailor for specific applications.
-Furthermore, we offer consulting for building projects with novel applications of aerogel materials.
+We dispose of a strong knowledge base in compounding of aerogel granules that allows us to tailor for specific applications as well as an understanding of insulation materials in general which we apply for the creation of low-eco-impact materials.